- Chai contains healthy, plant based ingredients

 How can I make chai at home?

-To make chai at home, start with a blend of black tea and spices such as cardamom, cinnamon, ginger, and cloves.
+To make the best chai at home, start with a blend of black tea and spices such as cardamom, cinnamon, ginger, and cloves.
 Add milk and sweetener to taste and simmer until fragrant.
 Or alternatively, you can purchase one of our masala chai, kadak chai or kesar chai tins, and follow our simple brewing instructions.

 Is chai latte healthy?